ubikampus/ubilocation/doc/import-floorplan.md

 RUN mkdir /server && curl -L -o /server/helsinki.mbtiles "https://drive.google.com/uc?export=download&id=..."
 ```

-If you change the name of the downloaded file (here, helsinki.mbtiles), you'll need to update `ops.json` and `opts-prod.json` accordingly.
+If you change the name of the downloaded file (here, helsinki.mbtiles), you'll need to update also `ops.json` and `opts-prod.json` accordingly.

-The next time you issue a `docker-compose up --build`, you should see your updated floor plan on top of an OpenStreetMap basemap.
+The next time you issue a `docker-compose up --build`, you should see your floor plan on top of an OpenStreetMap basemap.
 Congratulations, you should now have a working system!